Compare the efficacy and safety of two combination regimens of miltefosine and paromomycin with the current standard treatment

 current phase of drug development

-If these new combinations are proven safe and effective, treatment would no longer rely on sodium stibogluconate, an injectable drug, but would be replaced with miltefosine, an oral drug.
+If this new combination is proven safe and effective, treatment would no longer rely on sodium stibogluconate, an injectable drug with potential toxic side effects, but would be replaced with miltefosine, an oral drug.
 A safer, more field-adapted, patient-friendly treatment would particularly benefit children, who represent a high proportion of the population at risk in East Africa.

 Get our latest news, personal stories, research articles, and job opportunities.